-Museum of London is a fascinating museum to visit and great for children, with interactive displays and exhibits to explore, from measuring weights in the Roman London gallery to moving London’s iconic transport vehicles around a track in the People’s City gallery.
-Visiting the Museum of London is also one of the top things to do in the City of London with kids.
-Plan a full day out in the Square Mile by combining the museum visit with other nearby stops, such as the Sky Garden or Barbican Conservatory.
+Visiting Museum of London was fascinating for children, with interactive displays and exhibits to explore, from measuring weights in the Roman London gallery to moving London’s iconic transport vehicles around a track in the People’s City gallery.

 London Before London (450,000 BC – AD 50)

-The first gallery you see when you enter the museum is London Before London, which explores the lives of the people living in the Lower Thames Valley from around 450,000 BC until the creation of the Roman city of Londinium.
+The first gallery at the museum was London Before London, which explores the lives of the people living in the Lower Thames Valley from around 450,000 BC until the creation of the Roman city of Londinium.
 Exhibits display evidence found around the city which show that big beasts once roamed London, including rhinos, mammoths and hippos.

 Interesting fact: London’s prehistoric landscape was similar to today’s central African plains.
 125,000 years ago hippos lived in Trafalgar Square!